avinashbest/data-structure-iit-kanpur/README.md

 ### Binary Tree Traversal Techniques:

 - A tree traversal is a method of visting every node in the tree.
 By visit, we mean that some type of operation is performe.
 For e.g. You may wish to print the content of the nodes.
-- There are following ways to traverse a bianry tree:
+- There are following ways to traverse a binary tree:

       1. Preorder
       2. Inorder
       3. Postorder

-- In the first three traversal methods, the left subtre of a node is traversed before the right subtree.
+- In the first three traversal methods, the left subtree of a node is traversed before the right subtree.
 The difference among them comes from the difference in the time at which a root node is visted.

 ### Inorder Traversal: